 As part of the challenges facing manufacturing businesses, servitisation, automation and innovation are all part of the solution.
 Businesses need to identify and respond to customer needs, create new revenue streams, increase margins and increase profit by adding value.
 The key to adding value is servitisation.
-For more information about servitisation, click here to read Richard's blog
+For more information about servitisation, click here to read Tony's blog

 Automation, the name gives this one away.
 The skills shortage and National Living Wage/ National Minimum Wage are pushing businesses towards automation to streamline and accelerate production, to review production methods, cut costs, improve productivity and be more competitive.

 And finally, innovation.
 The manufacturing sector must innovate to stay competitive, standing still is not an option – “innovate or die” will be a common message.

 Businesses need to look at their procedures and processes to identify improvement and areas to add value; we can discuss this with you, as well as grants, research and development, patent box, capital allowances, and management information systems.
 In addition Blue, Armstrong Watson’s business advisory service, is a great vehicle to bring these matters to the table and add a structure to the discussions.

 So I urge you all to think about these issues – identify your needs and issues in order to maximise your opportunities.
 It is not about major changes, but small steps when added together make a difference.